Annual ReportQ2 2026 Edition

 Task intelligence is the discipline of mapping, decomposing, and classifying every task in an organization for AI.
 It covers two paths.
 The People Path maps roles into their component tasks and classifies each as automate, augment, or human-only.
 The Process Path maps business workflows into their step-by-step tasks and classifies each the same way.
 The result is a complete picture of where AI creates value and where human judgment is irreplaceable.

-The State of Task Intelligence 2026 draws from Nuvepro's Task Intelligence Database: 1.8 million classified tasks across 894 occupations and 81 industries (People Path), plus 3,126 business workflows across 1,500+ platforms and AI vendors (Process Path).
-Data sources include O*NET (18,484 government-classified tasks), 535,000 tasks from real job postings across 2,400+ companies, 235,000 tasks from APQC-aligned workflow databases, and canonical task decompositions.
+The State of Task Intelligence 2026 draws from Nuvepro's Task Intelligence Database: 2.1M classified tasks across 894 occupations and 81 industries (People Path), plus 10,000+ business workflows across 1,500+ platforms and AI vendors (Process Path).
+Data sources include U.S. Department of Labor occupational data, real job postings from 2,400+ companies, industry-standard workflow databases, and structured task libraries.

 The NTI scores each industry from 1.0 to 5.0 using the formula: (Automate% x 5.0 + Augment% x 3.0 + Human-Only% x 1.0) / 100.
 A score of 1.0 means tasks are almost entirely human-only.
 A score of 5.0 means almost entirely automatable.
 The published scores use Tier 1 (today's AI) classifications.
 Enterprise AI (Tier 3) scores are 0.5 to 1.5 points higher across all industries.